-ACADEMI PHYSICAL EDUCATION (all students) Students will participate in a variety of games, focusing on skill development, advanced tactics and officiating.
+A CADEMY PHYSICAL EDUCATION (all students) Students will participate in a variety of games, focusing on skill development, advanced tactics and officiating.
 Students will follow a fitness programme where they will take some responsibility for developing their own fitness.
 They will have the opportunity to experience and develop their skills in new sports such as table tennis, volleyball and stoolball.
 PHYSICAL EDUCATION (GCSE) Within GCSE physical education, students will predominantly participate in theory lessons, although some time will be spent understanding theoretical concepts in a practical setting.
 Lessons will concentrate on component one: physiology and factors that affect performance and health and fitness topics.
 Students will be expected to develop their practical skills in core PE lessons and in extracurricular activities.
 PSYCHOLOGY Studying the topic 'Memory' in the autumn term helps students understand how to learn effectively, in order to improve recall and recognise what factors might affect the accuracy of their memory.
 Students will explore the different processes of memory and their different structures.
 The theory of reconstructive memory and the multi-store model are two theories of memory that the students will critically evaluate.
 Students then move onto study 'Research methods' and the role they play in psychological research.
 This topic feeds into all of the other areas in Psychology and underpins students understanding of the key studies and how to evaluate them.
 Students will learn about different types of psychological research such as experiments, case studies and observations; what the strengths and drawbacks of each technique are and when it is appropriate to use them.
 There are cross-curricular links with maths in this topic, as students learn ways to represent data using different graphs and interpret data using descriptive statistics.
 RELIGION, PHILOSOPHY AND ETHICS Throughout Year Ten, students will carry out bite-sized investigations/miniprojects during their daily Act of Worship, which explores how different worldviews, both religious and non-religious, guide people in their lives.
 Students will consider big questions like 'What does it mean to be human?' and investigate case studies of social activism to discover why some people are driven by their beliefs in the search for peace and justice.
 Students will also explore their own views on a variety of moral and ethical dilemmas such as the ethics of driverless cars, the development of artificial intelligence, and the use of genetic engineering.
 GCSE RS students will carry out an in-depth study of Christian beliefs and practices (Paper 1 content) whilst building upon the Life unit that they started to study in Year Nine.
-SPANISH In the autumn term, students will begin the first module of their GCSE course.
-As part of this unit of work, they will learn how to use the past, present and future tenses to talk and write about their holiday activities and preferences.
-Students will also learn how to book accommodation in a Spanish-speaking country.
-Key grammatical concepts will include using three tenses together, adjectival agreement, the comparative, the superlative, phrases followed by the infinitive and object pronouns.
+SPANISH This term, students will begin the first module of their GCSE course.
+As part of this unit of work, they will learn how to talk and write about Spanish-speaking sports stars, life online, sports and free-time activities.
+They will also learn how to make arrangements to go out and to say what they did at the weekend.
+Key grammar concepts this term will include: the use of adjectives, the present tense, expressions of frequency, opinions verbs and expressions, the near future tense, the preterite tense, and direct object pronouns.
+We will also study phonics, with particular focus on the letter 'c'.